Colleagues and Friends

 Younger than George Washington by 19 years, James Madison admired the General but did not know him personally until late in the Revolutionary War.
 Beginning in 1784, the two men developed a personal and political friendship, leading to their collaboration on the Constitutional Convention in 1787.
 Political differences disrupted their relationship during Washington’s second term as president.
 In the last years of Washington’s life (from his retirement in 1797 until his death in 1799), he and Madison neither saw nor wrote to each other again.

-The two men first met in August 1781 when General Washington, on his way to Yorktown, stopped in Philadelphia to meet with Congress [link to Congress].
+The two men first met in August 1781 when General Washington, on his way to Yorktown, stopped in Philadelphia to meet with Congress.
 Congressman James Madison finally saw the man whose dispatches he had been reading for the past three years.
 Washington met with Congress again for four months beginning in November 1781.
 Washington and Madison became better acquainted as they attended committee sessions, dined at Mrs. House’s lodgings, and went to the theater.

 In 1784, Madison supported Washington’s plan to open the Potomac River to trade by clearing blockages, constructing canals, and building roads to the Ohio River.
 Madison, as a member of the Virginia Assembly, worked to pass legislation chartering a private Potomac River company, while Washington worked with the Maryland Assembly to pass similar legislation.
 Washington and Madison’s mutual admiration increased as they coordinated the charters in both states in just two months.